45th Primetime Emmy Awards

 The 45th Primetime Emmy Awards were held on Sunday, September 19, 1993.
 The ceremony was broadcast on ABC and was hosted by Angela Lansbury.
 MTV received its first major nomination at this ceremony.

 For its fourth season, Seinfeld won its first, and only, Primetime Emmy Award for Outstanding Comedy Series.
 Cheers was once again nominated for Outstanding Comedy Series.
 It was nominated for all eleven years that it ran and won four times.
 This tied the record set by M*A*S*H which also went 11/11, but only won once.

-On the drama side, Northern Exposure was the defending champion and was seen heavily as the favorite coming into the ceremony being the most nominated show with 11 major nominations—but in a major upset, Picket Fences took home Outstanding Drama Series.
+On the drama side, Northern Exposure was the defending champion and was seen heavily as the favourite coming into the ceremony being the most nominated show with nine major nominations—but in a major upset, Picket Fences took home Outstanding Drama Series.
 Northern Exposure set the dubious record for the largest shutout of all time, as it lost all 11 major nominations; including its Creative Arts Emmy Awards nominations, the record increases to 0/16.
 This record would later be tied by The Larry Sanders Show in 1997, but both of these records were later broken by Mad Men (0/17) in 2012, and again by The Handmaid's Tale (0/21) in 2021.

 With David Clennon's win for Outstanding Comedy Guest Actor, this was the first time HBO won an Acting Emmy.